-- Development of sustainable business support structures of regional and local importance, drawing on the positive experience of the industrial park projects, business centres and logistical platforms: building, rehabilitation or expansion of buildings devoted exclusively to production and service activities, except for those hosting business incubators; rehabilitation and expansion of the street networks within the business structures and of access roads; provision of basic utilities (water treatment plants, energy and gas supply, sewerage systems) and broadband cabling and connection; demolition of redundant buildings inside business areas, rubble and waste removal, garbage collection services; promotion activities. - Rehabilitation of unused polluted industrial sites and preparation of such sites for new activities (brownfield development): clean-up and ecological rehabilitation; demolition of unusable buildings and levelling the ground; rehabilitation and expansion of buildings that can be used for production or services; making the public utility infrastructure fully operational; cabling and Internet connection, etc.
+- (iv) To strengthen the regional and local business environment, with the following key areas of intervention: - Development of sustainable business support structures of regional and local importance, drawing on the positive experience of the industrial park projects that were financed under the PHARE CES 2004-2006 programme: building, rehabilitation or expansion of buildings devoted exclusively to production and service activities, except for those hosting business incubators; rehabilitation and expansion of the street networks within the business structures and of access roads; provision of basic utilities (water treatment plants, energy and gas supply, sewerage systems) and broadband cabling and connection; demolition of redundant buildings inside business areas, rubble and waste removal, garbage collection services; promotion activities.

-• Support for the development of micro-enterprises in order to revitalize the underdeveloped areas, especially small and medium-size towns, with a view to using the specific potential of the regions (natural resources, raw materials, human resources) and promoting new technologies and innovation by facilitating the acquisition of state-of-the-art technologies for production, services and construction, as well as of digital equipment and software; re-locating the micro-enterprises into business structures; providing logistical services.
+- Rehabilitation of unused polluted industrial sites and preparation of such sites for new activities (brownfield development): clean-up and ecological rehabilitation; demolition of unusable buildings and levelling the ground; rehabilitation and expansion of buildings that can be used for production or services; making the public utility infrastructure fully operational; cabling and Internet connection, etc. - Support for the development of micro-enterprises in order to revitalize the underdeveloped areas, especially small and medium-size towns, with a view to using the specific potential of the regions (natural resources, raw materials, human resources) and promoting new technologies and innovation by facilitating the acquisition of state-of-the-art technologies for production, services and construction, as well as of digital equipment and software; re-locating the micro-enterprises into business structures; providing logistical services.